httpwg/http-extensions/draft-ietf-httpbis-priority.md

 PRIORITY_UPDATE (type=0xF0700) with a Stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type H3_ID_ERROR.

-Request-stream variant PRIORITY_UPDATEs (type=0xF0700) received before the request or response has started SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
-Holding PRIORITY_UPDATEs consumes extra state on the peer, although the size of the state is bounded by bidirectional stream limits.
-There is no bound on the number of PRIORITY_UPDATEs that can be sent, so an endpoint SHOULD store only the most recently received frame.
+Request-stream variant PRIORITY_UPDATE frames (type=0xF0700) received before the request or response has started SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
+Holding PRIORITY_UPDATE frames consumes extra state on the peer, although the size of the state is bounded by bidirectional stream limits.
+There is no bound on the number of PRIORITY_UPDATE frames that can be sent, so an endpoint SHOULD store only the most recently received frame.

 The push-stream variant PRIORITY_UPDATE (type=0xF0701) MUST reference a promised push stream.
 If a server receives a PRIORITY_UPDATE (type=0xF0701) with Push ID that is beyond the push limit or has not been promised, this MUST be treated as a connection error of type H3_ID_ERROR.

-PRIORITY_UPDATEs of either type are only sent by a client.
+PRIORITY_UPDATE frames of either type are only sent by a client.
 If a client receives a PRIORITY_UPDATE frame, this MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.

 # Merging Client- and Server-Driven Parameters {#merging}